pedrada88/relative/README.md

 *Note 2:* If you want to convert the binary embedding files to *txt*, you can use convertvec.

+*Note 3:* Underscore "_" is used to separate tokens in a multiword expression (e.g. united_states) in the corpus.
+Double underscore ("__") is used to separate words within the word pair (e.g. paris__france) in the relation embedding files.

 ### Code

 In the following you can find how to easily get your relation embeddings given a corpus.